isomerpages/ogp/_about-us/eng/amitha.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - i'm new, watch this space!
+  - currentProducts
 pastProducts:
-  - pastProducts
+  - CorpOps
-accomplishments: "* CorpOps"
+accomplishments: i'm new, watch this space!
 quote: Where there is family, there is love.
 linkedinId: amitha